provenance-io/provenance/x/marker/spec/01_state.md

 A single wildcard can only be used for the starting name of the required attribute.
 For example, `*.provenance.io` is a valid wildcard attribute.
 Invalid wildcard usages include forms such as `*kyc.provenance.io` or `kyc.*.provenance.io`.
 Matching will be accepted for any number of child level names, i.e. `one.two.three.provenance.io` and `one.provenance.io` will be accepted for `*.provenance.io`.

-### Marker Net Asset Value

-A marker with the **Restricted Coin** type can support multiple distinct net asset values assigned to track settlement pricing information on-chain.
-The `value` attribute represents the coin value of the asset, such as `usd` or `nhash`, along with its corresponding `volume`.
-The `source` attribute denotes the module responsible for updating the asset value, while the `update_time` attribute captures the block time when the update occurred.

-TODO: Add proto link once more toward final...

 ## Marker Address Cache

 For performance purposes the marker module maintains a KVStore entry with the address of every marker account.
 This